01-edu/Branch-AI/one_md_per_day_format/piscine/Week2/day2.md

 https://towardsdatascience.com/understanding-logistic-regression-9b02c2aec102

-For the linear regression exercices, the loss (Mean Square Error - MSE) is minimized with an algorithm called **gradient descent**.
+For the linear regression exercises, the loss (Mean Square Error - MSE) is minimized with an algorithm called **gradient descent**.
 In the classification, the loss MSE  can't be used because the output of the model is 0 or 1 (for binary classfication).
 The **logloss** or **cross entropy** is the loss used for classification.
 Similarly, it has some nice mathematical properties.
-The minimization of the **logloss** is not covered in the exercices.
+The minimization of the **logloss** is not covered in the exercises.
 However, since it is used in most machine learning models for classification, I recommand to spend some time reading the related article.
 This article gives a nice example of how it works:

 https://towardsdatascience.com/cross-entropy-for-classification-d98e7f974451